 Successfully sued the FBI for the Death of John McIntyre

-In a first of its kind case successfully sued the FBI for the murder of John McIntyre.
+In a first-of-its-kind case successfully sued the FBI for the murder of John McIntyre.
 The suit brought under the Federal Torts Claim act claimed that former FBI Agent John Connolly leaked McIntyre's cooperation to gangster Whitey Bulger, resulting in McIntyre's execution.
 After trial, the federal district court for the District of Massachusetts awarded the McIntyre Estate $3.1 million which was affirmed on appeal by the First Circuit.
 McIntyre v.
 United States 545 F.3d.
 (1st.
 Cir 2008).

 Defended All-Pro Quarterback Jim Kelly in Defamation Action

 Successfully defended at trial All-Pro Quarterback Jim Kelly in a defamation action brought by his former agent.
-After a two week trial the jury returned a defense verdict.
+After a two-week trial the jury returned a defense verdict.
 The jury’s defense verdict was upheld on appeal by the First Circuit.
 Faigin v.
 Kelly, 184 F. 3d 67 (1st Cir 1999).

 Defended Civil Action author Jonathan Harr in Defamation Action

 Successfully defended author Jonathan Harr in action brought by John Riley.
 The federal district court dismissed most of the charges on summary judgment.
-The court’s ruling was upheld on appeal and the entire case dismissed.
+The court’s ruling was upheld on appeal and the entire case was dismissed.
 Riley v.
 Harr, 292 F.3d 282 (1st Cir.
 2002).

 Not Guilty Verdict - Vehicular Homicide Case Involving Truck Driver